Davidefassio/vector/README.md

 # vector
-Implementation of std::vector in C.
+Implementation of std::vector in C in a header library.

 ## Data structure
 ``` c